variousauthors/edvisor-widget-sandbox/NEXTSTEPS.md

    - find a way for the form to pass onChange to all its children through context so that they can use it without declaring it

-[] build the tabs for Language, Post Secondary, and High School
+[ ] build the tabs for Language, Post Secondary, and High School
-   - parent component for Search, which fetches less data
-   - get the top-level categories in search
+    [x] parent component for Search, which fetches less data [x] get the top-level categories in search
-   - build components to show conditionally for each category
-     - each is responsible for fetching its data
+    [x] build components to show conditionally for each category [ ] each is responsible for fetching its data

-[] Student Information:
+[x] Student Information:
-   [] break this out into a separate component, responsible for its data [x] Age
+   [x] break this out into a separate component, responsible for its data [x] Age
      - type age into a numerical field
      - then select from, gte, lte, or eq
-   [] Nationality
+   [x] Nationality
-     - BLOCKED can't get list of nationalities
+     - get list of nationalities

 [] Results by: post secondary, high school
-   - BLOCKED waiting on graphql endpoint for tree data

 [] Results by: language
    - search by: